pytorch/torchchat/README.md

 python3 torchchat.py eval stories15M -d fp32 --limit 5
 ```

-To test the perplexity for lowered or quantized model, pass it in the same way you would to generate:
+To test the perplexity for a lowered or quantized model, pass it in the same way you would to generate:

 ```
 python3 torchchat.py eval stories15M --pte-path stories15M.pte --limit 5
 ```

 ## Models
-These are the supported models
+The following models are the supported by torchchat:
 | Model | Mobile Friendly | Notes |
 |------------------|---|---------------------|
 |[meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)|✅||